 Each peripheral MISC FSW shall transfer a copy of its command table to the DPU at a regular cadence.
 The cadence shall be commandable.

 Context: This is generally achieved via housekeeping telemetry.
+The DPU shall store these command table copies in MRAM for use in autonomously reconfiguring the MISCs after a reset (see L5-INSTSW-93 and L5-INSTSW-165).

 Rationale/Flowdown: This capability is required to support autonomous reconfiguration into a known operational state after power-on/reset.
 See L4-ISIS-284